BenWatson101/Juom/README.md

 ## Features

-- **Page-Centric Architecture**: Each page handles its own requests, moving away from traditional MVC patterns
+- **Modular, Server-Object-Based Framework with Hierarchical Routing**: Each page handles its own requests, moving away from traditional MVC and Pages
 - **Universal Objects**: Share objects and their functionality between frontend and backend
 - **Server-Side Rendering**: Built-in support for server-side rendered content
 - **Monitored Threading**: Built-in thread monitoring and memory management